Cheap Things to do in Edinburgh

 Leith itself is not cheap to buy things within but it is absolutely free to wander around Leith and enjoy its beauty.

-20. The Writer’s Museum
+17. The Writer’s Museum

-This is another free museum that is pretty unique too.
-Edinburgh is famous for a number of different writers from Robert Burns, Robert Louis Stevenson and Sir Walter Scott.
 This is a perfect free museum for anyone that is interested in classic literature and can easily spend a few hours here.
 Makar’s Court can be found next to the museum and you will find many different quotes from writers over the years.

 On a Final Note…